Code-Institute-Submissions/Professional-Training-Development/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+HTML and CSS Validation: [Nu HTML and CSS Checker](https://validator.w3.org/nu/)

+CSS Check!

+HTML:

+* index.html: Error: Attribute tool-tip not allowed on element i at this point.
+* organisations.html: Error: Attribute tool-tip not allowed on element i at this point.
+* individuals.html: Error: Attribute tool-tip not allowed on element i at this point.
+* programmes.html: Error: Attribute tool-tip not allowed on element i at this point.

+The "Error: Attribute tool-tip not allowed on element i at this point." errors are not important as the tool-tip function is best attached to the FontAwesome icons to provide the required functionality.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).